-So what should you do if you have bees, and they're not-such welcome guests?
-Well, if you want to avoid the strife, you should contact a pest control service.
+So what should you do if you have bees, and they're not such welcome guests?
+Well, if you want to avoid strife, you should contact a pest control service.
 At Inner West Pest Control, we love bees.
 So much so, in fact, that we use an Integrated Pest Management plan in our services (IPM).

-We prefer to relocate wild swarms rather than eliminate.
+We prefer to relocate wild swarms rather than eliminate them.
 Bees are at risk of Colony Collapse Disorder, so we should do our best to preserve these wonderful insects than to worsen an already worrying problem.

 And, if you're looking for any other pest control service in the Inner West of Sydney, be sure to contact us.
 View the rest of our website to learn more about our services.